-- To apply online, go to the BSH's "Flag certificate" website and follow the instructions.
-You can upload supporting documents in various formats.
+- To apply online, go to the BSH's "Flag Certificate" webpage and follow the instructions.
+You can upload evidence in a variety of formats.

-- To apply by post, you can complete the application form as a PDF file on your computer and print it out, or download it and complete it by hand.
+- To apply by mail, you can complete the application form as a PDF file on your computer and print it out, or download it and complete it by hand.

-- Send the completed application form together with the required documents and evidence by post to the BSH.
+- Send the completed application form together with the required documents and evidence by mail to the BSH.